Day in History: Battle of Hastings

 Tradition has it that William gave thanks to God for his victory and ordered that all in his army should do penance for the souls that they had killed that day.
 He himself paid for the foundation of Battle Abbey on the spot where Harold fell.
 The body of Harold was eventually recovered after a long search.
 William had the body buried next to the battlefield, with a headstone reading, “Here lies Harold, King of the English”.

-Of the long-term consequences, the most devastating one for the Saxons was the fact that so many thegns, noblemen and leaders died at the Battles of Stamford Bridge and Hastings, that it was virtually impossible for the Anglo-Saxons to resist the Norman lords: quite literally no leader of note remained to rally around.Filed under British Royals, Historical Royals
+Of the long-term consequences, the most devastating one for the Saxons was the fact that so many thegns, noblemen and leaders died at the Battles of Stamford Bridge and Hastings, that it was virtually impossible for the Anglo-Saxons to resist the Norman lords: quite literally no leader of note remained to rally around.Filed under Historical Royals, The United Kingdom

 Tagged Army, Battle of Hastings, Battle of Stamford Bridge, Edward the Confessor, Harald III Sigurdsson of Norway, Harold Godwinson, William the Conqueror.